 You may want to read more about calories and why they are not the most important measure of a successful diet:

-This is a great way of eating as it has a lot of health benefits too.
+This is a great way of eating and it has a lot of health benefits too.

 A diet based on these foods will reduce your chances of developing type 2 diabetes and will prevent or reduce the amount of inflammation in your body.

-It is such a healthy way of eating, that you will probably want to stay with these foods even after you are at your target weight.
+Chances are that you’ll want to stay with these foods even after you’re at your target weight.